Why Rental Registration?

 Those properties identified as possible rentals will be receiving letters in the mail and are expected to respond to these letters.
 Properties that are not registered by March 1st of the calendar year will be subject to penalty fees.

 An application can now be made through our online portal.
+Links below walk you through applying through the online portal.
 There’s also an option if your property was inaccurately flagged as a rental to provide required documentation.

 Rental inspections have started in Boardman.
 We have created a property rating system that will place properties into three tiers based upon their level of compliance with the rental property standards.
 See the Rental Inspection Checklist for a detailed list of items the inspector is looking for during inspection and their point value.